ericmjl/essays-on-data-science/docs/computing/recursion.md

 the exact number of loop iterations needed before we encounter the stopping condition.

+While I do find recursion useful in certain applied settings, I will also clarify that I don't use recursion on a daily basis.
+As such, I recommend this as a back-pocket trick that one should have, but won't necessarily use all the time.

 ## Where recursion shows up in a real-life situation

 I can speak to one situation at work